brianzhang01/popsim-notes/README.md

 - What are the benchmarks that people use?
 - Against what would you want to calculate MSE?
 - Ariella Gladstein comment: what about multiparameter inference?
 Does getting everything matter, or just something like population size?
-    - Andrew: don't want to alienate any approaches / choices at the beginning
+    - Andy: don't want to alienate any approaches / choices at the beginning
 - We're using the right mutation rate, generation time.
 Not misspecified.
 - Konrad Lohse comment: what about identifiability of models?
 Could you get a model pretty different from truth that predicts the data equally well?
     + Simon Myers: good question, somewhat unidentifiable, at least from site frequency spectrum
 - Richard Durbin comment: actually the thing you can measure is the coalescence rate.
 We invert that into other parameters.
 There's an argument that we should be more explicit about the rate itself instead of N (population size)
-    + Andrew: in current simulations, Ne really is coalescence rate
+    + Andy: in current simulations, Ne really is coalescence rate
 - Peter Ralph: what else would be useful to do?
 - Jerome: simulation paradigms, how to engage others?
     + Noah Dukler: did stuff with models, people can submit models using a PR, one of us then reproduces from your paper and does a QC.
 Note: many times we've learned things from contacting the authors that weren't clear from the paper.
-    + Andrew: lot of good QC discussions that ensue over GitHub
+    + Andy: lot of good QC discussions that ensue over GitHub
 - Ariella question: what does it mean for two models to be equal / how is that checked?
     + Jerome: we have a pretty hashed out definition in msprime, compares underlying objects within double precision
     + Noah: sometimes you can have two independent events whose order is switched, that needs to be verified by eye
-    + Andrew: we decided not to go with summaries.
+    + Andy: we decided not to go with summaries.
 Instead going with parameters.
 - Audience question: these standard models use parameters from papers, would you be able to change them?
 Shouldn’t we make parameter changes transparent to users?
-    + Andrew: uses Python right now so you should be able to edit that
+    + Andy: uses Python right now so you should be able to edit that
 - Audience comment: it could also be a great tool to know what's the best model in my case
     + Jerome: don't want to bloat the codebase, keeping it focused to simulations
-- Andrew: we should anticipate the need to change assemblies.
+- Andy: we should anticipate the need to change assemblies.
 Currently only assembly 37

 Initial manuscript
 - Whitepaper, small publication that introduces the framework / resources.
 Open if anyone wants to be more involved